 The fellow is expected to participate in grand rounds, the trauma core resident curriculum, journal club and mortality and morbidity conference.
 Fellow assignments will be made by the Trauma fellowship director.

 The Fellow is required to participate in ongoing or new basic science or clinical research.
 Research projects should result in the production/submission of a publication quality manuscript, as well as production of an abstract suitable for submission to a national meeting.
-Support will be provided by the Orthopedic research staff, academic staff, Director of Research, Kenneth Koval, MD and additional trauma faculty
+Support will be provided by the Orthopedic research staff, academic staff, Director of Research, Frank Avilucea, MD and additional trauma faculty